 Applications: Escaping the belay, passing a knot, ascending/ descending a rope, rappel backup, hauling, crevasse rescue

+Fig. 1 Take the knotted end of the cord and wrap it around the rope, going through the other end of the cord, similar to a girth-hitch.
+Fig. 2 Continue wrapping two more times, for a total of three wraps.
+Three wraps is sufficient for cord; prusiks tied from nylon webbing might require more wraps.
 Fig. 3 Pull the loose end of the cord so the wraps tighten onto the rope.
 Dress the hitch by stacking the coils neatly next to each other; nothing should be crossed, and there should be six coils in a row.
 Ideally, position the loop’s connecting knot (Flemish bend or double fisherman’s) near the prusik hitch, so it won’t get in the way when you use the end of the loop.

 2. Flemish Bend